Choose your strains

 You can create cuttings from specific varieties of marijuana plants that can grow and mature to flowering quicker than other varieties.
 Some varieties are better for this process than others, so you can go through and pick the most potent and quickest growing and flowering plants, too.
-You will want to breed your fastest growing marijuana plant with your greatest "high" male marijuana plant for quick flowering and potent strains of cannabis.
+You will want to breed your fastest growing marijuana plant with your greatest "high" male cannabis plant for quick flowering and potent strains of cannabis.
 Just keep cloning your mother plant for single garden of quick-growing plants.
 This will save you time down the road when trying to get to a mature harvesting point.
 Once you notice your male plants getting ready to flower (2-3 weeks prior to females), you should remove them so the females do not get pollinated.
 They should be moved to a new area that just gets a little bit of light, like a secluded windowsill somewhere in your home.
 You will want to have either newspaper or some glass beneath the plant to catch the pollen.
 If you want to keep your male plants alive, bend its top back severely, placing the plant into shock and delaying the maturity of the plant.
 You can also take the top of the plants off, putting it into water and then putting it over some glass.
 With this method you need to shake the branches daily to let the pollen drop on to the glass, collecting it with a razor.

 Your male marijuana plants can be pruned like this to allow them to produce more flowers when left in the dark.
 This is a much better option than freezing your pollen as fresh pollen works the best.
 If you have to save some pollen, keep it in a bag that is air-tight, in the freezer.
 This will allow it to last approximately one month.
 You may have a span of a few weeks before your female marijuana plants are ready to be pollinated.
 Female marijuana plants are ready for pollination two weeks after female flowers start to appear.
 If pollination happens too early, the chances of success decrease.
 You want your flowers well-established on the female, but you want each of the pistils (hairs) to still show.
 Make sure all fans are turned off and use a bag to pour the pollen over a branch of the female plant.
 We recommend you use two different male specimens on two different branches of your female plants.
 Wrap part of the bag around the stem you are trying to pollinate and close it around the base of the branch.
 Shake the branch as vigourously as possible without causing damage.
 Dampen the paper bag once a few minutes has passed and carefully take the bag off.
 Use a big bag to slip over the male branches and shake the plant gently to remove the excess pollen.
 Use caution when removing this bag and zip it closed when done.
 You should see a lot of dusty pollen in the bag.
 To pollinate another plant, use this bag and place it over another branch of a female plant, sealing the bag around the stem so not pollen can escape.